How to Cut Chicken for Stir-Fry?

 Julienne is the chef's word for strips.
 The purpose of julienning chicken, along with all the other ingredients, is to create thin, matchstick-sized pieces that cook fast and remain tender.

-- Stack a few slices on top of each other and cut lengthwise into thin strips.
+Step 2.
+Stack a few slices on top of each other.

 Chicken cubes (dice)

 The most popular cutting method for stir-frying is to cut everything you're cooking into cubes - in other words, dice.
 The chicken will cook fast and stay tender when diced like the previously mentioned cutting techniques.